Facebook to introduce features to 'nudge' teens away from damaging content

-Following a testimony from whistleblower Frances Haugen claiming that Facebook and its subsidiary Instagram prioritize profits over the safety of its young user base, Facebook has decided to introduce numerous new features, including pop-ups urging teens to take a break from using its photo-sharing app Instagram and “nudging” them if they’re frequently looking at content that’s not conducive to their well-being.
+Following testimony from whistleblower Frances Haugen claiming that Facebook and its subsidiary Instagram prioritize profits over the safety of its young user base, the social media giant has decided to introduce numerous new features, including pop-ups urging teens to take a break from using its photo-sharing app and “nudging” them if they’re frequently looking at content that’s not conducive to their well-being.

 Facebook vice president of global affairs Nick Clegg commented on the upcoming safety features during CNN’s State of the Union show.